 A Better Barbecue: 10 Tips to Grilling Healthier Meals

-Summer means evenings by the pool, family picnics, time on the boat and, perhaps most importantly, it’s barbecue season!
+The spring and summer brings evenings by the pool, family picnics, time on the boat and, perhaps, most importantly, a whole lot of barbecuing!

 - Choose lean cuts of meat to grill.
 Choose from a variety of poultry with the skin pulled off, fish and well-trimmed lean cuts of beef, lamb, and pork.
 Look for cuts of meat with the term “round” or “loin” in the title.
 These are leaner cuts of meat that are great for grilling.